Packy Hanrahan: Personal life

 Hanrahan did not take up bowling seriously until high school, stating, "Before high school, I bowled once a year like almost everyone else."
 He began practicing weekly with his father to improve his game.
 Packy's high school coach, Wayne Gioffre, stated, "He started out as an average bowler his first year, then really dove into the sport."

 When not in bowling tournaments, Hanrahan has worked as a substitute teacher in the Wichita area.

-Hanrahan is married to PWBA pro Madison Janack, who also bowled collegiately for Wichita State.
+Hanrahan married PWBA pro Madison Janack in 2025.
+Janack also bowled collegiately for Wichita State.